2026 Session Rewind Recap

 3) Workforce Development Has No Age Limit

-From early exposure to career pathways in elementary school, to dual enrollment in high school, to upskilling and reskilling programs for adults, Alabama’s approach to workforce development is beginning to take shape as a true pipeline.
+From early exposure to career pathways in elementary school, to dual enrollment in high school, to upskilling and reskilling programs for adults, Alabama’s approach to workforce development is taking shape as a true pipeline.
 Nearly half of Alabama’s workforce is over 40, making reskilling and lifelong learning essential to long-term growth.

 4) Policy Is Catching Up to Practice